Policy Engagement and Research to Expand the Supply of Affordable Homes in California

 The California Housing Partnership advocates at the state and federal level for affordable housing resources.

-- Reduce the threshold for voter approval of local funding of affordable housing and infrastructure from 67% to 55% as was done for educational facilities in 2009.
+- Reduce the threshold for voter approval of local funding of affordable housing and infrastructure from 67 percent to 55 percent as was done for educational facilities in 2000.

 - Exempt supportive housing and affordable housing funded by MHP, HOME or CDBG from CEQA reviews.

 - Allow affordable housing to be built by right on land currently zoned for commercial or public uses and on church-owned lands.

 Launching in March of 2021 in partnership with Housing California, California’s Roadmap HOME 2030 is an initiative to develop and implement a “Marshall Plan” for statewide housing and homelessness solutions.
 This 10-year policy blueprint will illustrate how, with the right solutions and the will, we can create a California with homes for all.

 The Partnership closely monitors affordable housing resource issues and focuses efforts on reminding legislatures of the critical importance federal housing programs play in the lives of low-income Californians.

 The California Housing Partnership’s research and publications directly support our policy and advocacy goals.